 Paris is definitely not a location to be visited by car.
 Parking is, at best, a nightmare and is also extremely expensive.
-So I’d highly recommend leaving your automobile at home, or if you are driving through Europe, leave it on the outskirts of the city centre and hop onto a train into the city centre.
+So I’d highly recommend leaving your automobile at home, or if you are driving through Europe, leave it on the outskirts of the city center and hop onto a train into the city center.

 Fortunately, Paris has a really efficient public transport network, including buses.
 In addition, the city’s underground and over-ground Metro system extends right out into the suburbs.

 There are also plenty of taxis.
 However, they can be expensive and are surprisingly elusive too, but there if you need them.

 The most economical way to use the Paris public transport network is to invest in one of the travel passes that include it (listed above).